Md-ImranHossain/Solar-Energy-Calculator-Tool-for-Building-Facades/README.md

 Additionally, the tool can provide up to three optional outputs: a 3D point shape file containing measurement of only direct radiation for every point, a 3D point shape file containing measurement of only diffuse radiation for every point and a 3D point shape file containing measurement of duration for direct radiation for every point.
 The duration means total time of sun visibility for a particular 3D point.

+Time plays an important factor for calculating the insolation.
+The amount of solar insolation is varying significantly for different season, month and even within a day.
+The GUI offers various possibilities to specify time duration.
+To include all possible time intervals three options are given by which a user can specify a particular time interval for solar insolation calculation.

+### Optional parameter settings
+Optional parameter settings are given in the extended area of the tool interface and there-fore can be enable by clicking on the ‘<<Other optional settings’ label.
+This particular section of the GUI is designed for modifying some default spatial, topographic and radiation parameters which are needed for insolaiton calculation.

+Spatial parameters

+Ooutput point resolution: this parameter defines the spacing between each 3D point (output) in vertical and hori-zontal direction.
+Latitude: for input feature containing a spatial reference, the mean latitude is automatically calcu-lated; otherwise, latitude will be taken with a default value of 45 degrees
+Height offset: defines the height (in meters) above the DEM surface for which calculations are to be per-formed.
+The height offset is usually applied to all 3D points
+Sky size: The parameter defines resolution or sky size for the viewshed, sky map, and sun map grids.
+The units are cells.
+The default creates a raster of 200 x 200 cells

+Topographic parameters
+Z factor:is to adjusts the units of measure for the z units (the height attribute in the input polygon) when they are different from the x,y units
+Slope and Aspect input type: provide information to the program about how slope and aspect information should be derived for each 3D point for analysis
+Calculation direction: provides information to the algorithm regarding the number of azimuth directions to be used when calculating the viewshed

+Topographic parameters
+Zenith division: specifies the number of divisions in zenith direction to be used to create sky sectors in the sky map.
+The default is eight divisions (relative to zenith).
+Values must be greater than zero and less than half the sky size value.
+Azimuth division: specifies the number of divisions in azimuth direction to be used to create sky sectors in the sky map